practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 To help me get unstuck from this particular viewpoint, Mathias Lafeldt offered to demonstrate to me why infrastructure automation matters, even if you aren't maintaining hundreds of servers or spending dozens of hours a week babysitting production systems.
-To teach me this lesson, Mathias built a Chef cookbook to completely automate the process of building an environment suitable for running Practicing Ruby's web application, starting with nothing but a bare Ubuntu Linux installation.
-The early stages of this process weren't easy: Jordan and I found ourselves having to answer more questions about our system setup than I ever thought would be necessary.
-But as things started to fall into place and recipes started getting written, the benefits of being able to conceptualize a system as code rather than as an amorphous blob of configuration files and interconnected processes began to reveal themselves.
+To teach me this lesson, Mathias built a [Chef cookbook][pr-cookbook] to completely automate the process of building an environment suitable for running [Practicing Ruby's web application][pr-web], starting with nothing but a bare Ubuntu
+Linux installation.
+The early stages of this process weren't easy: Jordan and I had to answer more questions about our system setup than I ever thought would be necessary.
+But as things fell into place and recipes started getting written, the benefits of being able to conceptualize a system as code rather than as an amorphous blob of configuration files and interconnected processes began to reveal themselves.